Correlation Between FT Vest and SPDR MSCI

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in SPDR MSCI ACWI are ranked lower than 17 (%) of all global equities and portfolios over the last 90 days.
-Despite fairly weak basic indicators, SPDR MSCI may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in SPDR MSCI ACWI are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
+Despite fairly strong basic indicators, SPDR MSCI is not utilizing all of its potentials.
+The current stock price confusion, may contribute to short-horizon losses for the traders.

 FT Vest and SPDR MSCI Volatility Contrast